MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 ---
 ms.assetid: DAD531B1-2308-481F-841B-450EEEDA1BB1
-title: Using the Microsoft C Runtime with User-Mode Drivers and Desktop Apps
+title: Using Microsoft C Runtime with User-Mode Drivers and Desktop Apps
 description: This topic provides information about distributing the C Runtime Libraries with applications and drivers for Windows 8 and Windows 8.1.
 ---